Dave-Gilbert/w2eb/README.md

     presents these in summary form as *footnotes*.
   * Footnotes can be extended by *notes*, which provide an in-depth summary of an article.
-3. **W2eb** Organizes related wikipedia links into a single epub file.
+3. **W2eb** organizes related wikipedia links into a single epub file.
   * A custom table of contents lists presents links to the original major headings and all subsections as well as all derived sections.
-  * Footnotes and notes appear at the end.
+  * Footnotes, notes and other special indecies appear at the end.
 4. **W2eb** is image friendly.
   * Wikipedia usually stores several versions of each image. **W2eb** finds the "best" one for your reader and fetches it.